roberwild/hevy-mcp/README.md

 4. Set the name to `HEVY_API_KEY` and the value to your Hevy API key
 5. Click "Add secret"

-The GitHub Actions workflow will use this secret to authenticate with the Hevy API during integration tests.
+If the secret is not set, the integration tests step will be skipped with a message indicating that the API key is missing.

 ### Generating API Client